DanielKrawisz/bmagent/README.md

-bmclient
+bmagent
 ========

 [![Build Status](https://travis-ci.org/monetas/bmclient.png?branch=master)]
 (https://travis-ci.org/monetas/bmclient)

-bmclient is a daemon handling Bitmessage identities for a single user.
+bmagent is a daemon handling Bitmessage identities for a single user.
 It acts as an RPC client to bmd and an IMAP and SMTP server for interfacing with traditional e-mail clients like Thunderbird, Outlook and Mail.
 It extensively shares code and design philosophy with [btcwallet](https://github.com/btcsuite/btcwallet).